Counseling School & Community, M.S. - School and Educator Preparation Program

 School counselors are employed primarily in educational settings.
 They use their counseling knowledge, insight, and skills to promote human welfare and educational success, and to improve the institutions and programs in which they are involved.

-- provide developmental guidance for students in the school to promote academic, personal/social, and career development in a proactive and preventive manner;
+- provide a program of services for students in the school to promote academic, social-emotional, and career development in a proactive and preventive manner;

 - provide individual and group counseling for students identified in need;

-- consult with teachers, parents, faculty, and administrators concerning student academic, personal/social, and career success;
+- consult with teachers, parents, faculty, and administrators concerning student academic, social-emotional, and career success;

 - provide a liaison with community agencies to garner services for students and families.